Suhaskarthik/python-foodhub-project/README.md

 The data contains the different data related to a food order.
 The detailed data dictionary is given below.

+# Conclusions

+The Meatball Shop has the highest average rating with 4.51 stars and 119 rating count.

+Shake Shack is a strong contender with a 4.27 rating and a much larger pool of rating count at 195.

+Blue Ribbon Sushi at 4.22 stars as the average rating is quite popular as well.

+American food are among the most popular cuisine type.

+Shake Shack has the highest weighted demand, which considers both average rating and number of ratings (195 ratings at 4.27 average rating).
+This suggests that Shake Shack is likely the most popular restaurant among the provided ones.

+# Recommendations

+Analyze negative reviews to identify areas for improvement: Pay attention to what customers don't like and address those issues to improve their experience.

+Promote positive aspects based on cuisine type: Since American food appears to be popular, highlight the unique aspects of your American cuisine to stand out from competitors.

+Encourage more reviews for restaurants with lower rating count: Encourage satisfied customers to leave reviews to increase visibility and build trust with potential customers, especially for restaurants with a lower rating count.
+This can be done through in-store signage, email requests, or social media campaigns.

+Overall, these insights can help restaurants improve their customer experience and attract more customers.
+By understanding customer preferences and addressing any shortcomings, restaurants can create a more positive dining experience that will keep customers coming back.

 # Data Dictionary

 * order_id: Unique ID of the order